 Boiling River Hot Spring

 Located between Mammoth Hot Springs and the Roosevelt Arch is a naturally occurring hot spring where you can go swimming.
 Not far from Mammoth, a hot spring enters the Gardner River.
 This natural hot tub is a popular swimming hole.
+Note: This has been closed since the flood in 2022.

 Planning Your Visit